hellociel/100-days-of-code/log.md

 **Thoughts:**
-- Need to review more: finalizing recursion functions.s
+- Need to review more: finalizing recursion functions.

+### Day 59: July 14, 2020

+**Today's Progress**:

+- Finished our #chatterbox sprint!
+- Learned about #eventhandlers.

+**Thoughts:**
+- Need to review more: Inheritance patterns.